MuhammadTahaBinZaeem/MuhammadTahaBinZaeem/README.md

 <div align="center">

-### Block the account if you want; public code still forks into ideas.
+### Block the account if you want; your code still forks into my ideas.

 </div>